LucyParsonsCenter/Beauvoir/docs/DEVELOPMENT.md

 ```

 to bring up the vm.
 You can connect manually by doing `vagrant ssh`, which
 is useful to start the Rails server.
 It should then start in a test mode.
+Note:
-Note: it will take a *long* time to start up the first time - it needs to
+it will take a *long* time to start up the first time you do `vagrant up`- it
-download a starter ubuntu image and then do the provisioning (installing
+needs to download a starter ubuntu image and then do the provisioning
-packages and gems to get Rails in a runnable state).
+(installing packages and gems to get Rails in a runnable state).

 After the first run it should be pretty fast!
 If you're done developing
 for the day you can do